APD arrests man they say opened fire at a local funeral home

 ALBUQUERQUE, N.M.
-(KRQE) – Albuquerque Police have arrested a man they say opened fire at a funeral home.
-It happened last week at the Strong-Thorne Funeral Home run by Daniels Family Mortuary on Coal near I-25.
+(KRQE) – The Albuquerque Police Department has arrested a man they say opened fire at a funeral home.
+The incident happened last week at the Strong-Thorne Funeral Home run by Daniels Family Mortuary on Coal near I-25.
 Police say 27-year-old Keon Harris showed up during a funeral and started shooting at his cousin.

 His cousin wasn’t injured but another person was treated for non-life-threatening injuries.
 Police tracked Harris down in southeast Albuquerque and arrested him Wednesday.